afurkank/vecquery_tune/README.md

 ]
 ```

-To see the improved results, you need to first create a database and add your data into it.
+To see the improved results, you need to first create a collection and add your data to it.
-This package utilizes ChromaDB to run inference and see the results.
+This package utilizes ChromaDB for inference.
 Before using the
-'Inference' class, you need to use 'CreateDatabase' class and create a database.
+'Inference' class, you need to create a collection.

-Here is how you can use the 'CreateDatabase' class:
+Here is how you can create a collection using the 'CreateDatabase' class:

 ```
 from vecquery_tune.vecquery_tune import CreateDatabase

 # create database
 create_database = CreateDatabase(
-    data_path='data.csv',
+    data_path = 'data.csv',
-    model_name='bert-base-uncased',
+    model_name = 'bert-base-uncased',
-    peft_folder_path='./peft_model',
+    peft_folder_path = './peft_model',
-    collection_name='collection',
+    collection_name = 'collection',
-    client_path='./'
+    client_path = './'
 )

 create_database(
-    metadata_column='time,author', # seperate metadata columns by either ';' or ','
+    metadata_column = 'time,author', # seperate metadata columns by either ';' or ','
-    documents_column='docs',
+    documents_column = 'docs',
-    max_len=256
+    max_len = 256
 )
 ```